 From 2001-2004 I worked at the Museum of the City of New York, where I contributed to a number of exhibitions and public events, including Horn and Hardart’s Automat, The Day Our World Changed: Children’s Art of 9/11, and New York’s Moynihan.
 I was involved in the effort to collect and preserve materials documenting the terrorist attacks of September 11, 2001, including removal and restoration of the Bellevue Hospital Wall of Prayer.

-I have worked as an education docent at the University of Chicago’s Smart Museum of Art, the Museum of Jewish Heritage: A Living Memorial to the Holocaust, and the Mount Vernon Hotel Museum & Gardens.
+I have worked as a museum educator at the University of Chicago’s Smart Museum of Art, the Museum of Jewish Heritage: A Living Memorial to the Holocaust, the Mount Vernon Hotel Museum & Gardens, and the Fraunces Tavern Museum.

 Image Credit: Berenice Abbott, “Automat” (1937).
 From the Collections of the Museum of the City of New York.